The SSL certificates are obtained, and renewed from Let's Encrypt

 Configure Nginx through Environment Variables

-They correspond to the configuration options that you would normally supply in
+They correspond to the configuration options that you would normally put in

-The following are the config keys with default values:
+The following are the available params with their default values:

 You can also add